Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Experiments

 \section{Experiments}

-We examine the following NP-hard problems in this work (seen as black-box CO): the Quadratic unconstrained binary optimization problem (QUBO) \citep{kochenberger2014unconstrained}, the pseudo-boolean NK landscape problem \citep{kauffman1989nk} and its extension with ternary variables called NK3.
+We first examine the following NP-hard problems in this work (seen as black-box CO): the Quadratic Unconstrained Binary Optimization problem (QUBO) \citep{kochenberger2014unconstrained}, the pseudo-boolean NK landscape problem \citep{kauffman1989nk} and its extension with ternary variables called NK3.
 For each of these problems $pb$, we generated instances of size $n \in \{ 64, 128, 256\}$, and for each size, we considered different types $K$ of instances.
 We generate 10 instances for each tuple $(pb, n,K)$.
 For each problem instance, we allow a maximum budget of 10,000 objective function evaluations, and we solve it with 10 different restarts.
 Details regarding the instances and experimental protocol are provided in Appendix \ref{appendix:datasets_synthetic}.
+The source code for the algorithm, instances, complete results, and instructions for reproducing them are provided in the supplementary material.